cltl/wsd-dynamic-sense-vector/README.md

 #### Convert annotated corpora into input format LSTM

-0. cd script
+0. `cd script`
-1. bash convert_for_paper.sh
+1. `bash convert_for_paper.sh`
-The bash file calls the python script sense_annotations2lstm_format.py, which converts the sense annotations into the format needed to train the embeddings at the preferred granularity level (sensekey or synset).
+The bash file calls the python script `sense_annotations2lstm_format.py`, which converts the sense annotations into the format needed to train the embeddings at the preferred granularity level (sensekey or synset).

 #### Prepare Gigaword for LSTM training with <eos>